sagecodes/conference-central/README.md

     - date (year-month-day)
     - duration in minutes
     - name(session name)
-    - startTime in 24 hour format
+    - startTime in 24 hour format(8:00, 13:00, etc)
     - Type of session
     - Speaker

 - getConferenceSessions
     - Just copy in the websafeConferenceKey to retrieve all sessions for that conference
-- getConferenceSessionsByDuration
+- Aditional Query: getConferenceSessionsByDuration
-    - provide websafeConferenceKey and duration you want to search for
+    - provide websafeConferenceKey and duration you are looking for
-- getConferenceSessionsByName
+- Aditional Query: getConferenceSessionsByName
-    - provide websafeConferenceKey and name of session you want to search for
+    - provide websafeConferenceKey and name of session you are looking for
 - addSessionToWishlist
     -  provide websafeSessionkey(Found in output of session.
 You can use getConferenceSessions to find keys)
-- getSessionsInWishlist
+- getSessionsInWishlist *(old grading rubic requirment)*
     - just execute the app will find user info from login

+- deleteSessionInWishlist
+    - Provide websafeSessionKey you wish to delete
 - getFeaturedSpeaker
     - If there is a speaker that has more than 1 session the speaker will be set as featured speaker in memcache

 ----
 Problem Statement: "How can we query sessions not after 7 PM and not workshops?"

 - the reason why this problem is difficult is that app engine cannot use [datastore](https://cloud.google.com/appengine/docs/python/datastore/queries?hl=en) to query multiple properties for inequalities.
-I think the simplest way to get around this would be to provide two separate inequality queries and combine the results.
+- I think the simplest way to get around this would be to provide two separate queries.
+One each for both the time query and session type.
+Store results in a list Then using python(or language of application) to further filter the results you are looking for.
+Perhaps a better solution if this type of querying is prominent through the application would be to keep a stored list of sessions in a separate python list or dict.
+You would then be able to easily filer/manipulate the data in anyway before passing the results back through App engine or front-end(depending on how you would like to set up the architecture).

 ##Design Choices
 Properties for sessions are saved in their according value types: